letmejustputthishere/chain-fusion-starter/README.md

 ## Get started:

+> [!WARNING]
+> Please first click the green "Use this template" button in the upper right corner and then "Create a new repository" before proceeding with the following steps.
+> Foundry relies on Git submodules to manage dependencies and they don't work well with GitHub repository templates and codespaces.

 No matter what setup you pick from below, run `./deploys.sh` from the project root to deploy the project.
 To understand the steps involved in deploying the project locally, examine the comments in `deploy.sh`.
 This script will

 -   start anvil